Early Literacy Interventionist

 · Ongoing training and support will be provided for this position by the MLTC Early Learning Team.

-Early Childhood Certificate and/or equivalent education / relevant work experience is considered an asset
+· Early Childhood Certificate and/or equivalent education / relevant work experience would be an asset.

-Must be willing to work with technology (such as an iPad); demonstrated
+· Must be willing to work with technology (such as an iPad).

-- · Knowledge of local language, family environments, and personal acquaintances with parents and caregivers will be an asset to this aspect of their role.
+· The knowledge of local language and family environments and their personal acquaintances with parents and caregivers will be an asset to this aspect of their role.

 Human Resources Department